PietJ95/Enterprise-Linux-1920/report/02-dns-report.md

 - Bring up the machine with `vagrant up pr002`
 - Connect to the machine with `vagrant ssh pr002`
 - Run the following command and verify that all tests pass

         sudo /vagrant/test/runbats.sh

+### host connectivity
+Use `nslookup` to verify the domain:

+    #pr001
+    nslookup avalon.lan 172.16.192.1

+    #pr002
+    nslookup avalon.lan 172.16.192.2

+**This should return the server pr001/pr002.avalon.lan with the IP**

 ## Procedure/Documentation
 ### Master
 Basic DNS config is pretty straight forward.